harshitha-ravi/database_systems/README.md

 The entire project was divided into four phases:

 Phase 1: Formulated a problem description and detailed business requirements.
-For this project, I decided to design a database system for the Bengaluru Metropolitan Transportation Corporation (BMTC). _Growing up in Bengaluru, BMTC has always been a part of my life, which inspired me to develop a database system for this organization._
+For this project, I decided to design a database system for the Bengaluru Metropolitan Transportation Corporation (BMTC). _Growing up in Bengaluru, BMTC has always been a part of my life, which inspired me to develop a database system for this system._

 Phase 2: Performed EER modeling.